microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_defender/_index.md

 ## Connect Azure Arc-enabled servers to Microsoft Defender for Cloud

-The following README will guide you on how to onboard an Azure Arc-enabled server on to [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/), so you can start collecting security-related configurations as well as event logs to recommend actions and improve your overall Azure security posture.
+The following Jumpstart scenario will guide you on how to onboard an Azure Arc-enabled server on to [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/), so you can start collecting security-related configurations as well as event logs to recommend actions and improve your overall Azure security posture.

 Microsoft Defender for Cloud is Microsoft's integrated cloud workload protection platform, it provides advance thread protection for Azure and hybrid resources.
 To access Microsoft Defender for Cloud you need to enable the plan on Microsoft Defender for Cloud.